AndrewAmmerlaan/guru/README.md

 - #### I need help, where do I go?

-You can reach other GURU contributors on [IRC #gentoo-guru](https://webchat.freenode.net/?channels=gentoo-guru), by emailing guru-committers@gentoo.org, or by opening an [issue on our GitHub](https://github.com/gentoo/guru/issues)
+You can reach other GURU contributors on [IRC #gentoo-guru](https://webchat.freenode.net/?channels=gentoo-guru), or by emailing guru-committers@gentoo.org.

 - #### I found a bug, what do I do?